-The national data collection was expanded from 1 July 2015 to include research with the implementation of the Hospital Teaching, Training and Research Activities (HTTRA) Data Set Specification 2015-.
-From 2016-17 onwards, the HTTRA Data Set Specification was re-categorised as a National Best Endeavours Data Set (NBEDS) - a metadata set that is not mandated for national collection but there is a commitment to provide data nationally on a best endeavours basis.
+The national data collection was expanded from 1 July 2015 to include research with the implementation of the HTTRA Data Set Specification 2015.
+From 2016-17 onwards, the HTTRA Data Set Specification was re-categorised as a National Best Endeavours Data Set (NBEDS)-a metadata set that is not mandated for national collection but there is a commitment to provide data nationally on a best endeavours basis.

 The development of the ATTC v1.0 builds on a significant program of work to develop an ABF framework for teaching and training.
 Unlike the other patient service categories currently funded through ABF where activity is a patient episode of care, the ATTC 'activity' unit is a health professional trainee.
-The first version of the ATTC will be released 1 July 2018.
+The first version of the ATTC was released on 1 July 2018.